Wahaj-Ali/maths-magicians/README.md

   <h1>Math magician</h1>

-> This is the first project of the Math Magicians application.
-I set up the environment and tools needed to develop a React application.
+> "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) with 3 sub-pages.
+It allows users to make simple calculations.

 </div>